zonotope/zanmi/README.md

 [SHA512 HMAC](https://en.wikipedia.org/wiki/SHA-2) are also supported.

 ## Usage
-zanmi is designed to be deployed with SSL in production.
+zanmi is designed to be deployed with SSL/TLS in production.
 User passwords will be sent in the clear otherwise.

 zanmi depends on a database back end and a key pair/secret to sign tokens.
 Both the database and the algorithm used to sign tokens is configurable.
 The